What Is an Arizona Quitclaim Deed?

 An Arizona (AZ) quitclaim deed is a deed used to transfer property from one owner to another without any guarantee on the title being clear and free of issues.
 This is best used for property transfers where both parties know and trust one another, such as when someone is adding a spouse to a title or transferring property between family members.

-Sometimes, an AZ quitclaim deed is called by the wrong name, such as “quick claim deed,” “quit claim deed,” and “quit claims deed.”
+Sometimes, a quitclaim deed is called by the wrong name, such as “quick claim deed,” “quit claim deed,” and “quit claims deed.”

 Arizona quitclaim deeds are different from warranty deeds, which state that the title has been researched and is free of problems.